Thoma5/gnome-shell-extension-bottompanel/README.md

 For transparency use this extension: https://extensions.gnome.org/extension/358/activities-configurator/
+## Planned Features:
++ Settings to configure the panel

 ## Known issues:
 + Sometimes strange context menu behavior for legacy tray icons when topicon extension is activated (not showing up, Workaround: deactivating/activating the topicon extension or using the GNOME 3.16/3.18 standard for legacy tray icons)